majidsoorani/chrome_holocron/README.md

 - **Google Chrome** (or other Chromium-based browsers, with path adjustments).
 - **Python 3.x**.
 - **SSH client** and configured SSH keys for your target host.
+- **OpenVPN client** (if you plan to use OpenVPN configurations).
+The command-line tool must be installed and available in your system's PATH.
+The recommended way to install it on macOS is via [Homebrew](https://brew.sh/): `brew install openvpn`.

 ## Installation